-There are a few major PPC networks out there but none larger or more popular than Google's so I'll focus on Adwords in this chapter.
+There are a few major PPC networks out there but none larger or more popular than Google's so I'll focus on Adwords in this chapter with a little additional info on Facebook advertising.
 People have written entire books devoted Adwords.
 There are seminars and online training courses which cost hundreds of dollars to learn from top Adwords professionals.
 Heck, you can even get OFFICIALLY ADWORDS CERTIFIED complete with a diploma.